2021 Tennessee Titans season: Coaching changes

 On January 15, 2021, Titans offensive coordinator Arthur Smith was hired by the Atlanta Falcons to be their head coach after Smith helped the Titans reach franchise-high offensive production in 2020.
 Smith had been the Titans offensive coordinator for the previous two seasons and had been with the team since 2011.
 On January 29, 2021, tight ends coach Todd Downing was promoted to offensive coordinator and outside linebackers coach Shane Bowen was promoted to defensive coordinator.
 Bowen had been the de facto defensive coordinator in 2020, but his defense that season was ranked 30th in sacks and 28th in yards allowed per game.

 Roster changes

 Reserve/future free agent contracts

 The Titans signed 14 players to futures contracts on January 11, 2021.
 Tight end Jared Pinkney was signed to a futures contract later on January 13, 2021.
-Linebacker Davin Bellamy and defensive lineman Daylon Mack were signed to futures contacts the next day on January 14, 2021.
+Linebacker Davin Bellamy and defensive end Daylon Mack were signed to futures contacts the next day on January 14, 2021.
 Wide receiver Mason Kinsey was signed to a futures contract on January 21, 2021.
-Finally, defensive back Maurice Smith was signed to a futures contract on February 1, 2021.
+Finally, corner Maurice Smith was signed to a futures contract on February 1, 2021.